Port Authority of Thailand

 The Port Authority of Thailand (PAT) (การท่าเรือแห่งประเทศไทย, RTGS: Kan Tha Ruea Haeng Prathet Thai) is a government agency of Thailand, responsible for the regulation and governance of the ports of Thailand, primarily the ports of Laem Chabang and Bangkok Port, the country's two largest.
 PAT operates Thai ports in conjunction with public companies including Hutchison Ports Thailand and PSA International.

 History

 The PAT was founded by the Port Authority of Thailand Act 1951 as an autonomous government agency under the jurisdiction of the Ministry of Transportation and Communications.
 In 1961 construction was begun on the port of Laem Chabang, due to overcrowding at Bangkok Port.
 By 1997 Laem Chabang had become the country's busiest seaport.
 In 2000 the Port Authority of Thailand was converted from a government agency to a state corporation under the jurisdiction of the Ministry of Transport by amendment to the Port Authority of Thailand Act 1951.

+Land bridge project

+The Southern Economic Corridor (SEC) includes a land bridge megaproject that is expected to connect transportation between the Andaman Sea and the Gulf of Thailand.
+There will be a 89.35-kilometre transport network with 2 deep-sea ports: 1 in Laem Riow, Chumphon, and another in Laem Ao Ang, Ranong.